smile-health/smile/SDG_ALIGNMENT.md

 # Sustainable Development Goals  Alignment – SMILE

 ## About
-This document purpose to provide information about SMILE compliance to SDGs
+This document aims to provide information on SMILE’s compliance with the Sustainable Development Goals (SDGs).

 ## Overview